UAE And Jordan Sign Agreements To Expand Investment Cooperation In Key Sectors

 The two ministries will work together to build closer relationships with relevant government agencies, regulatory authorities, and private-sector enterprises in their respective countries.

-The event marks a significant step towards realizing the full potential of both countries and contributing to the economic growth of the region.
+The event marks a significant step towards realising the full potential of both countries and contributing to the economic growth of the region.

 Legal Disclaimer: